huggingface/blog/ray-rag.md

 _Document retrieval with the torch.distributed implementation_

-The main drawbacks of using [torch.distributed](https://pytorch.org/docs/stable/distributed.html) for document retrieval was its limited and infleixble API- it required latching on to the same process group used for training and also limiting the implementation such that only the rank 0 worker could load the index.
+The main drawback of using [torch.distributed](https://pytorch.org/docs/stable/distributed.html) for document retrieval was its limited and inflexible API- it required latching on to the same process group and made it difficult to use multiple workers for index lookups/retrievals.

 As a result, this implementation had some limitations: